Legal secretary: Amy Andrews

 Paul joined KCL Law (then called Kliger Partners) in November 2015 as a Senior Associate, and was appointed as a Special Counsel in July 2017.
 Paul previously worked in a full service commercial law firm and in a large trustee company.

-In the 2017 Doyle's Wills & Estate Guide, Paul has been 'Recommended' as both a Leading Wills and Estates Litigation Lawyer and a Leading Wills, Estates and Succession Planning Lawyer for Victoria.
+In the 2018 and 2017 Doyle's Wills & Estate Guides, Paul was 'recommended' in the Leading Wills and Estates Litigation Lawyer — Victoria and Leading Wills, Estates and Succession Planning Lawyer — Victoria.

 Areas of practice

 - Testator’s Family Maintenance claims in the Supreme Court and County Court

 - Representing beneficiaries' interests (including minors and those under a disability)

 - Supreme Court proceedings for judicial advice as to the administration of an estate

 - Applications to VCAT for appointment or revocation of guardians, administrators and attorneys

 - Advice regarding breach of duties by attorneys and VCAT appointed administrators

 - Litigation on behalf of minors or those under a disability

 - Advising on discretionary, charitable and special disability trusts